SHINE for Kids is recruiting volunteers for a new youth mentoring program

 “A little bit of time can make a big difference”

 Funded by the NSW Department of Justice, the program is seeking Veterans and Community Mentors to work with young males and females aged 10 – 21.
-The program currently runs in the Greater Sydney Metropolitan area and the Mid North Coast.
+The program currently runs in the Greater Sydney Metropolitan area.

 The Veterans Young Offender Mentoring Program will help:

 - Young people under the supervision of Juvenile Justice in the community